Michael12309/PinMapGenerator/README.md

 # How do I use it for myself?

 ## Required libraries

 You'll need python installed, and python's package manager 'pip.'
-The only library this program uses is Pillow (a fork of PIL.)
+The only library this program uses is Pillow (a fork of PIL).
 To install, type
 ```
 python3 -m pip install --upgrade pip